 Food system impact as a textbook market failure, and why and how impact valuation can create change in the food system through changing economic incentives.

 Section 5: Alignment of Impact Frameworks

-DOWNLOAD SECTION 5: ALIGNMENT OF FOOD IMPACT FRAMEWORKS (PDF, 1.4MB)
+DOWNLOAD SECTION 5: ALIGNMENT OF IMPACT FRAMEWORKS (PDF, 1.4MB)

 Section 6: Food System Impact Valuation in Practice

 Describes carbon costing as an introduction to marginal social and abatement costing of footprints.
-Describes the challenges for social and abatement costing of food system impacts, including practical and ethical challenges and irresolvable uncertainty.
+Examines the challenges for social and abatement costing of food system impacts, including practical and ethical challenges, and irresolvable uncertainty.
 Proposes a linear model with second order corrections for scarcity and correlations between food system impacts, and a risk model for uncertainty in costings.